completemedguide/completemedguide.github.io/README.md

 What's included?
 -
 Here's a selection of what you'll find in the guide.
-Check out the [website](http://www.completemedguide.com/) for a free sample with more details.
+Check out the [website](http://www.completemedguide.com/) for a free sample and more details.
 * Full UKCAT Guide
 * Full BMAT Guide
 * Detailed Interview Advice